Course 133 VoIP and SIP Training:

 7. Comparing Transmission Choices

-PART 3: THE NETWORK
+PART 3: NETWORKING

-9. Organizing the Discussion
+12. Organizing the Discussion

 Much of the last day is devoted to understanding the modern IP-based telecom network.
 To get started, we’ll organize the discussion using the OSI 7-Layer Reference Model, explaining what a layer is, what the layers are, and giving examples of protocols like TCP and IP and where they fit.